komleff/u2/README.md

 npm run lint
 ```

-Runs ESLint on the TypeScript codebase with zero?warning policy.
+Runs ESLint on the TypeScript codebase with zeroвЂ‘warning policy.

 ### Unit tests